 - Sponsoring and participating in local events

-The Pro’s: It is made form really good quality steel and is also one of the cheaper options $30 for
+- It is made from high-grade quality steel and is also one of the cheaper options $39 for

-The Con’s: Not to be used with hot beverages as it gets too hot to hold in your hands.
-Just opt for the double wall insulted one if you want to carry hot drinks with you.
-I personally prefer a really big opening so it feels like I am drinking from a cup.
+- Not to be used with hot beverages as it gets too hot to hold in your hands.
+Just opt for the double-wall insolated one if you want to carry hot drinks with you.
+I personally prefer a big opening, so it feels like I am drinking from a cup.
 But that’s just personal

 2. Yeti Rambler

-The Yeti Rambler is my second favorite in this list.
-I simply like the design of it and the bigger opening.
-I still find it spill water all over me with my medium sized mouthpiece.
-This one although it is the most expensive at 26 oz $49.
+The Yeti Rambler is my second… actually my favorite alternative to plastic bottles in this list.
+I simply love the design of it and the bigger opening.
+I also carry it with me every day.
+This one, although it is the most expensive at 26 oz $39.
 However, if you like a stylish design, then this is definitely a great bottle.
-Insulates well, not as good as Klean Kanteen but it’s hardly noticeable.
+Insulates well, not as good as Klean Kanteen, but it’s hardly noticeable.

-Pro’s: I love the design and the big opening.
-Great strong handle and just a cool looking bottle.
+- The design and the big opening.
+Great sturdy handle and just a cool looking bottle.

 3. Öko Bottle

-Although made from Plastic, the Öko Bottle still deserves to be on this list.
+Although made from plastic, the Öko Bottle still deserves to be on this list.
 Simply because of the genius filtration system that eliminates all odor and gets your water tasting great.
-It was originally designed for space and has three different levels of the filtration system according to the water quality you need to filter.
+It was initially designed for space and has three different levels of the filtration system according to the water quality you need to filter.

 The Bottles are BPA and Phthalate Free.

-I have had mine for over a year now and it is still going strong.
-You do need to replace the filter though.
+I have had mine for over a year now, and it is still going strong.
+You do need to replace the filter, though.
 It is a super light bottle that I have come to love.
-It takes a little bit of getting used to since you have to wait for the water to come through the filter.
+It takes a little bit of getting used to since you have to wait for the water to go through the filter.
 But now I don’t notice it anymore.

-Pro’s: Lightweight, the water tastes great and with $26 a great price for filtered water on the go.
+- Lightweight, the water tastes great, and with $26 an excellent price for filtered water on the go.

-Con’s: Made from plastic, you have to replace the filter and takes a little to get used to drinking, since you have to suck the water through the filter.
+- It takes a little to get used to drinking since you have to suck the water through the filter.

 4. Hydro Flask

 It is a stainless steel vacuum insulated powerhouse.
 Your drink will stay cold for 24 hours and hot for 12.
-It comes in at a price of $36 for the 32 oz.
+It comes in for $36 for the 32 oz.

 5. The Larq Bottle

-The Larq bottle is the worlds first self-cleaning bottle and it does this with the use of UV-C light.
-That’s right it has an Led light in the lid of the bottle and a USB rechargeable battery that last over a month.
-UV-C light has been used for decades to sterilise operation rooms in hospitals since the light breaks up the DNA of 99.9999% bacteria and viruses.
+The Larq bottle is the world’s first self-cleaning bottle, and it does this with the use of UV-C light.
+That’s right; it has an Led light in the lid.
+The bottle uses a USB rechargeable battery that lasts over a month.
+UV-C light has been used for decades to sterilize operation rooms in hospitals since the light breaks up the DNA of 99.9999% bacteria and viruses.

 You don’t have to wash your bottle anymore since the light will do the job for you.
-You can manually press the button and you get purified water in 60 seconds.
-It will automatically turn on every 2 hours to purify your water.
+You can manually press the button, and you get purified water in 60 seconds.
+It will automatically turn on every 2 hours to clean your water.

-The bottle here in Canada retails for $125 which is the most expensive water bottle I have come across so far.
-But even though I have not yet used it myself I think it is worth putting on my list of alternatives to plastic bottles.
-Also because it is such a clever and innovative product which deserves to be promoted like crazy.
+The bottle here in Canada retails for $125, which is the most expensive water bottle I have come across so far.
+But even though I have not yet used it myself, I think it is worth putting on my list of alternatives to plastic bottles.
+Also because it is such an original and innovative product which deserves to be promoted like crazy.